 In some cases, an individual may choose to deal with the alleged offender directly through a face to face discussion, a personal telephone conversation, e-mail correspondence, or other written correspondence.
 In some cases, this approach may resolve the situation; in others, it may be ineffective or place the individual in an uncomfortable, insecure, or compromised position.
 Under no circumstances should an individual feel pressured to address the alleged offender directly or otherwise handle the matter alone, and a decision not to confront an individual she/he believes to be discriminatory or harassing will not be viewed negatively.
 If efforts to address a matter directly prove unsuccessful or impractical, an individual may choose to meet with an Adjudicator (listed above) to pursue other methods of resolution as described in these procedures.

-In some cases, the Adjudicator (or designee, in collaboration with the Executive Director for Equity) will determine whether there is an appropriate facilitated informal resolution mechanism that may be considered based on information provided about the incident.
+In some cases, the Adjudicator (or designee, in collaboration with the Director of Nondiscrimination and Title IX) will determine whether there is an appropriate facilitated informal resolution mechanism that may be considered based on information provided about the incident.
 This may include shuttle diplomacy, facilitated conversation, and/or training and education for individuals or groups.

 If it is determined that a facilitated informal resolution may be appropriate, the Adjudicator (or designee) will speak with the Complainant about this option.
 If the Complainant agrees, the Adjudicator (or designee) will speak with the Respondent.
 Facilitated informal resolution will be pursued only with the consent of both parties; either party may terminate the facilitated informal resolution process at any time and the Complainant may choose to pursue or resume the formal resolution process instead.
 If the facilitated informal process results in a resolution, both parties will receive outcome notification that the process has concluded and the case will be closed.
 The outcome notification of facilitated informal resolution will include whether or not the Respondent is being found responsible for a violation of policy, if and how the incident will be documented in the Respondent’s education or employment record, and what information the Respondent would need to disclose if asked (i.e. on a graduate school application).
 If the parties are unable to reach a resolution in a timely manner, or if either party requests to terminate the facilitated informal resolution process, the investigation and disciplinary process will proceed.
 It is anticipated that facilitated informal resolution efforts will occur promptly and generally will be completed within forty-five (45) calendar days, unless both parties agree to an extension of time and such extension is approved by the Adjudicator (or designee).